 Content: Topics not covered in depth in other department courses, or facultysupervised research projects.
 Details determined by the student in conference with the supervising faculty member.
 First-year or sophomore level.

+Prerequisite: Consent of instructor.
 Taught: As needed, 1-4 semester credits.

 300 Psychology Methodology